httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {"hello": "world"}
 ~~~
-{: title="Request containing a JSON object without any content coding"}
+{: title="Request Containing a JSON Object without Any Content Coding"}

 However, the use of content coding is quite common.
 The client could also upload
 the same data with a gzip coding ({{Section 8.4.1.3 of RFC9110}}).
 Note that in